 I’ve done all three of those approaches in the past, so I know how much they all tend to suck in their own ways.
 But recently I heard about a new option that seemed too good to be true at first.
 Imagine a website with thousands of songs that don’t contain lyrics that you can download and use in any type of project forever by just paying a reasonable annual fee.
 Sort of like a royalty free stock music all you can eat buffet.
 Could such a service exist?

 Enter Audioblocks, a website with production music, sound effects and audio loops that offers a huge selection of high quality downloadable audio for your video editing.
 I decided to sign up for an account on Audioblocks to see if it was really as good a deal as it claimed to be.
 Here’s my Audioblocks review.
-At the end of this article I’ll give you a special promo code which you can use for a discount if you decide to sign up for a subscription.
+At the end of this article I’ll give you a special link which you can use for a discount if you decide to sign up for a subscription.

 How good is the Audioblocks Selection?